Linear Models

 You can see that the data is really simple!
 We have 4 columns:

-• subject column that tell us form which participant the data was collected
+• Id column that tell us form which participant the data was collected

-• performance the variable of interest, the one that we want to model
+• LookingTimethe variable of interest for today, the one that we want to model

 Long format